JieningLiSS/Dockerizing-a-Spring-Boot-API/README.md

 1. Open [Spring Starter](https://start.spring.io) to create a Java Maven application with Web dependentcy.

-2. Import as an existing Maven project in your IDE.
+2. Import the project as an existing Maven project in your IDE.

 3. Create a simple controller class to test your API.